Using Bach Flower Remedies To Naturally Treat Panic Attacks

 Dr Bach's philosophy emphasised the importance of treating the individual as a whole, taking into account their unique emotional makeup rather than merely focusing on the symptoms.
 He believed that by harmonising emotions, the body's natural healing mechanisms would be stimulated, leading to improved wellbeing.

-One of the remarkable aspects of Bach flower remedies is their natural and holistic nature.
+One of the appealing things about Bach flower remedies is that they are completely natural and holistic.
 The essences are prepared by infusing flowers in spring water and preserving them in a solution of brandy or glycerine.
 They contain no chemical additives and are considered safe for use by individuals of all ages, including children and pets.
 They are a safe and gentle way to manage emotional wellbeing without side effects.

 Bach Flower Remedies for Panic Attacks